caspercasanova/NewSense/README.md

 I am available for hire and am looking work with others! :)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and deployed with Google Firebase Cloud Solutions.
 Stripe's Payment Processing API was also integrated and plans for future third party integrations are in the works.

+To run the app,
+  -It wont work because you need some special API keys.
+Perhaps I could configure for customization? -I will look into this.
+  -In your terminal "NPM START"
+  -open a new terminal and run "NPM run server"